jackrugile/start-making-games/outline.md

 		- show the stubs for each function
 		- also show it being called with init to win it
 	- build-c-js-config-1
+		 - explain that ballSpeed will change
 	- build-c-js-object-paddle-player-1
 	- build-c-js-object-paddle-enemy-1
 	- build-c-js-object-ball-scores-1
 	- build-c-js-render-1
-		- explain why transforms
+		- explain why transforms hardware accelerated (GPU)
+		- only affects composite layer
+		- not painting or redoing layout on each frame, subpixel rendering
 	- build-d-js-render-1
 	- build-c-js-move-ball-1
 		- explain about adding a negative value
 	- build-c-js-update-1
 	- build-d-js-update-1
 	- build-c-js-loop-1
+		- explain frame based animation
 		- explain request animation frame
+			- syncs with a browsers refresh, target of 60 fps
+			- prevents possible queued or out of sync operations caused by setInterval() and setTimeout()
+			- stops running when browser window/tab is not in focus
+			- results in a smoother animation overall
 	- build-c-js-init-1
 	- build-d-js-loop-1
 	- build-c-js-contain-ball-1
-		- place holder bounce off walls on left and right
+		- placeholder bounce off walls on left and right
 	- build-c-js-update-2
 	- build-d-js-contain-ball-1
 	- build-c-js-move-player-1
 	- build-c-js-update-3
 	- build-c-js-add-event-listeners-1
+		 - explain keycodes
 	- build-c-js-init-2
 	- build-d-js-move-player-1
 	- build-c-js-move-enemy-1
 		- not making skynet
+		- explain temporary blindness
 	- build-c-js-update-4
 	- build-d-js-move-enemy-1
 	- build-c-js-contain-paddles-1